thedivergentai/ByteFix-Website/README.md

 *   **Functionality:**
     *   Implemented a sticky header for improved navigation.
     *   Implemented smooth scrolling for navigation links and the hero section button.
-    *   Implemented a basic testimonial carousel.
+    *   The testimonial section now displays all testimonials statically.
     *   Implemented a basic repair request form with client-side validation.

 ## Contributing